-There’s a sub-culture of music that revolves around these particular videos.
+There’s a sub-culture of music that revolves around these particular viral videos.
 The songs are initially inserted into the video to support the storyline or humorous effect.

-Most recently, an eight-year-old Kanye West song, Gone, gained popularity due to a viral video created and posted by a woman dancing around in an office while proclaiming that she quit her job.
+Most recently, an eight-year-old Kanye West song, Gone, gained popularity due to a viral video posted by an office worker quitting her job.
 In this case, the track was chosen in context of the video, but that is now just the beginning.

-Perhaps, viewing the internet as a collaborative playing field is a serious cultural component of this digital age- that (some of) the music cannot exist without the amateur videos created by seventeen-year olds in their parents’ living room.
+Perhaps, viewing the internet as a collaborative playing field is a serious cultural component of this digital age.
+Because some of this music cannot exist without the amateur videos created by seventeen-year olds in their parents’ living room.
 And, vice versa.

 Despite the legal and financial implications of monetizing popular content, the public recognition of the material is clearly present.
-YG and his label may not have made a cent off of the many vine videos that used his song, but neither did the ones who created the vines.
+YG and his label may not have made a cent off of the many Vine videos that used his song.
+But neither did the ones who created the vines.

 It’s hard to dissect who’s benefiting the most.
 But is that the question we should asking?
 Perhaps if no single party is making all the cash, the creative playing field remains level.